Charles Fryatt: Namesakes

 In Zeebrugge there is a street named after Captain Fryatt – Kapitein Fryattstraat.
 A wing at Dovercourt Cottage Hospital – which is now known as the Captain Fryatt Memorial Hospital. – was named in Fryatt's honour.
 A public house in nearby Parkeston is also named in Captain Fryatt's honour.

 In Canada, the 11027 ft high Mount Fryatt (52°33′00″N 117°54′35″W) was named in 1921 in honour of Captain Fryatt.
 The 10317 ft high Brussels Peak (51°31′00″N 117°49′20″W) was named in honour of his ship.

 Commemoration

 In 2016, an exhibition was held from 23 to 31 July at the Masonic Hall, Harwich, to commemorate the 100th anniversary of his execution.

+The local cottage hospital became known as the Harwich and District, Fryatt Memorial Hospital from about 1925.
+In 2019, the modern Harwich Hospital was renamed in his honour as the Fryatt Memorial Hospital.